 Nvidia has stacked the GeForce RTX 30 cards with “firsts.”
 They are the first gaming-class graphics cards capable of supporting up to 24GB of GDDR6X VRAM.
 They’re the first video cards with HDMI 2.1 support for both 4K and single-cable 8K gaming.
 They’re the first with onboard support for the AV1 video codec.
 Nvidia Founder Edition models are the first gaming video cards with dual axial flow through cooling.

-There are three video cards being released as part of this series.
+There were originally three video cards being released as part of this series.
+That has now been expanded to four.

 Quieter, more efficient, and more affordable